Welcome to HEARTHS,

 Mayea then told me about her vision of establishing a human rights organization to help the many poor people, refugees, widows and orphans in Africa by helping them learn to recognize, develop and utilize their inner powers, abilities and talents, in order to then learn how to help themselves.

 Since she herself was very poor, and she also had a daughter to look after, I helped her to open a small shop where she sold clean drinking water.
-With the proceeds of that she was able to support herself, her daughter and 2 other people.
-Another person I met in 2009 became my first online son, who I helped to start a small photo shop on the Buduburam refugee camp in Ghana.
+With the proceeds of that she was able to support herself and her daughter.

 Both of these businesses cost around $ 2500, but with the revenue they were able to support themselves and several other people.

-and so I received more and more friends invites from then on Facebook.
+in Africa, and so I received more and more friends invites from then on Facebook.

 It was around 2013 that I came up with the idea of HEARTHS and then started our online group on Facebook.

-Since that time I have met countless other people from all across Africa, Liberia, Uganda, Gambia, Kenya,
+Since that time I have met countless other people from all across Africa, Liberia, Uganda, Gambia, Kenya,but mainly many liberian refugees who all lived on the buduburam refugee camp in Ghana.

-and the founder of his own school.
-With his help we conducted our first group meetings on the camp to inspire our members
+Eventually I met a higly educated man, Jefferson Karr, who also lived on this refugee camp.
+He was a teacher himself, and the founder of his own school.
+With his help we conducted our first group meetings on the camp to inspire our members to help themselves and one other.

 Below you can see some videos with excerpts of those meetings.